JackSeion/CivicChain_Hack-Winter/README.md

 - Verified and resolved complaint IDs logged on-chain
 - Immutable public audit trail
 - One backend-controlled admin wallet
 - No user wallet required
+- Makes data tamper proof and goernment accountable

 Blockchain is used as a **trust layer**, not as a database replacement.